yboulaamane/cdd-toolbox/README.md

 ## Natural Compounds Libraries

-- [COCONUT Natural Products](https://coconut.naturalproducts.net/) - A database with more than 400k natural products.
+- [COCONUT Natural Products](https://coconut.naturalproducts.net/) - A database with more than 400k natural products compiled from over 50 sources.
 - [LOTUS Natural Products](https://lotus.naturalproducts.net/) - Similar to COCONUT with a focus on molecular annotations, useful for sourcing organisms.
-- [ZINC database](https://zinc20.docking.org/substances/subsets/biogenic/) - A vast collection of commercially available chemical compounds for virtual screening.
+- [ZINC15 Natural Products](https://zinc15.docking.org/substances/subsets/natural-products/) - A vast collection of >200k commercially available natural compounds for virtual screening.
 - [Collective Molecular Activities of Useful Plants](http://bidd.group/CMAUP/) - A database emphasizing molecular activities of beneficial plants.
-- [Natural Product Activity & Species Source Database (NPASS)](http://bidd.group/NPASS/index.php) - A database linking natural product activities with their species sources.
+- [Natural Product Activity & Species Source Database (NPASS)](http://bidd.group/NPASS/index.php) - A database linking 94k natural product activities with their species sources.
-- [Cannabis Compound Database](https://cannabisdatabase.ca/) - A specialized database focusing on compounds found in cannabis plants.
+- [Cannabis Compound Database](https://cannabisdatabase.ca/) - A specialized database focusing on more than 6k compounds found in cannabis plants .
 - [SuperNatural III](https://bioinf-applied.charite.de/supernatural_3/) - A database offering information on natural compounds and their biological activities.
-- [FooDB](https://foodb.ca/) - A comprehensive database of food components, aiding in the exploration of the chemical composition of various foods.
+- [FooDB](https://foodb.ca/) - A comprehensive database of >70k food components, aiding in the exploration of the chemical composition of various foods.
-- [AfroDB](http://african-compounds.org/about/afrodb/) - A database highlighting compounds from African medicinal plants, contributing to research in ethnopharmacology and drug discovery.
+- [AfroDB](http://african-compounds.org/about/afrodb/) - A database highlighting >4k compounds from African medicinal plants, contributing to research in ethnopharmacology and drug discovery.
-- [Comprehensive Marine Natural Products Database](https://www.cmnpd.org/) - A resource providing information on marine-derived natural products.
+- [Comprehensive Marine Natural Products Database](https://www.cmnpd.org/) - A resource providing information on >31k marine-derived natural products.
-- [SistematX secondary metabolites database](https://sistematx.ufpb.br/) - A database focusing on secondary metabolites.
+- [SistematX secondary metabolites database](https://sistematx.ufpb.br/) - A database focusing on >8k secondary metabolites.
-- [Eximed Natural-Product-Based Library](https://eximedlab.com/Screening-Compounds.html) - A collection of natural product-like compounds designed for high-throughput screening in drug discovery.
+- [Eximed Natural-Product-Based Library](https://eximedlab.com/Screening-Compounds.html) - A collection of >5k natural product-like compounds designed for high-throughput screening in drug discovery.
-- [CoumarinDB](https://yboulaamane.github.io/CoumarinDB/) - A database specifically focusing on naturally occuring coumarin compounds.
+- [CoumarinDB](https://yboulaamane.github.io/CoumarinDB/) - A database specifically focusing on some 900 naturally occuring coumarin compounds.
 - [ArtemisiaDB](https://yboulaamane.github.io/ArtemisiaDB/) - A database dedicated to compounds from the genus Artemisia.
-- [OTAVA Natural Product-Like Library](https://otavachemicals.com/products/compound-libraries-for-hts/natural-product-like-library) - A library of natural product-like compounds designed for high-throughput screening in drug discovery.
+- [OTAVA Natural Product-Like Library](https://otavachemicals.com/products/compound-libraries-for-hts/natural-product-like-library) - A library of >1k natural product-like compounds designed for high-throughput screening in drug discovery.
 - [BIAdb](https://webs.iiitd.edu.in/raghava/biadb/type.php?tp=natural) - A database providing information on bioactive peptides and proteins with potential therapeutic applications.
 - [IMPPAT](https://cb.imsc.res.in/imppat/home) - A database focused on immunomodulatory peptides and proteins, supporting research in immunopharmacology.
-- [NP-MRD](https://np-mrd.org/natural_products) - A natural product database with a focus on marine-derived compounds.
+- [NP-MRD](https://np-mrd.org/natural_products) - A natural product database with a focus on >280k NMR studies.
-- [IBS Natural Compounds](https://www.ibscreen.com/natural-compounds) -  A database providing information on natural compounds.
+- [IBS Natural Compounds](https://www.ibscreen.com/natural-compounds) -  A database providing information on >60k natural compounds.
 - [Phytochemicals](https://www.phytochemicals.info/) - A comprehensive resource offering information on phytochemicals, supporting research in plant chemistry and pharmacology.

 ## Chemical bioactivity databases